craigh6247/AWS_Resource_Audit/README.md

 After starting the application, you can access the API at `http://127.0.0.1:8000`.
 The API endpoints include:

-- `/configuration/aws/s3/`: Interacts with Amazon S3.
-- `/configuration/aws/ec2/`: Interacts with Amazon EC2.
+- `/configuration/aws/<servicename>/`: Interacts with aws service api.

 ## License

-Specify the license under which the project is made available.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details or visit [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).